-With regard specifically to number and duration of sessions required to produce significant change, the authors of this study note, "A though most published treatment studies [for ASD] have employed five or six therapy sessions of $1\frac{1}{2}$ - 2 hours, additional sessions may be required if the individual displays some clinical gains from the therapy but has not achieved adequate recovery or ongoing stresses are impeding recovery and the individual would benefit from additional therapy.
+With regard specifically to number and duration of sessions required to produce significant change, the authors of this study note, "Although most published treatment studies [for ASD] have employed five or six therapy sessions of 1 1⁄2 - 2 hours, additional sessions may be required if the individual displays some clinical gains from the therapy but has not achieved adequate recovery or ongoing stresses are impeding recovery and the individual would benefit from additional therapy.
 Therapy typically occurs on a weekly basis but this may be modified for a number of reasons" (Bryant et al, 2008, p.118).